serhii-samoilenko/hsa-homework-3/README.md

 password: admin
 ```

-There are 8 [preconfigured dashboards](http://localhost:3000/dashboards) int the General folder.
+There are 8 [preconfigured dashboards](http://localhost:3000/dashboards) in the General folder.

 **In case of any trouble running the demo, please review [the presentation](PRESENTATION.md)**